 Then after symptoms start to go away, the child may have:

-Pain of the muscles in the neck, torso, arms, and legs
+Muscle pain in the neck, torso, arms, and legs

 Stiffness in the neck and along the spine